 The title of this essay is “Pursuing Immortality.”
 This is what the Apostle Paul was pursuing.
-The third chapter of the Book of Philippians shows us to what length the apostle was going that he might attain to immortality.
+Philippians chapter three shows us to what length the apostle was going that he might attain to immortality.
 Paul was counting all else in the world as futile and of little worth that he might attain to this resurrection of the Royal Priests, with the accompanying immortality.

 The Christian people throughout the ages have been misdirected, with God’s permission, because the time for the fullness of redemption had not arrived.
 It is here now.
 The hope of the believers to this point has been directed toward eternal residence in Heaven.
 This is not the scriptural hope.
-The scriptural hope has to do with the nature of our resurrection from the dead.
-Will we be faced with immortality at that time; or will we be faced with corruption?
+The scriptural hope concerns the nature of our resurrection from the dead.
+Will we be faced with immortality at that time, or will we be faced with corruption?

 Now we can understand why the Apostle Paul was leaving all else that he might attain to the resurrection.
 First there must be the inner transformation from the adamic nature to the life-giving spirit.
 That is eternal life.
 Then the transformed inner nature is authorized and competent to be clothed with immortality.

 As I have said, to this point in time the attention of the believers has been pointed toward residence in Heaven as the goal of salvation.
-Our actual hope, however, has to do with what we will receive when our body is raised from the dead—or transformed if we are alive on earth at the time.
+However, our actual hope concerns what we will receive when our body is raised from the dead (or transformed if we are alive on earth at the time).

 Multitudes who sleep in the dust of the earth will awake: some to everlasting life, others to shame and everlasting contempt.
 Those who are wise will shine like the brightness of the heavens, and those who lead many to righteousness, like the stars for ever and ever.
 (Daniel 12:2,3)